 Managing the virus and taking precautions

-If you have been in close contact (within 2 metres) of someone that has tested positive for COVID-19, or if you are notified by NHS Test and Trace or King's university or King's Residences or your close contact you will need to self-isolate.
+If you have been in close contact (within 2 metres) of someone that has tested positive for COVID-19 and you are not fully vaccinated, or if you are notified by NHS Test and Trace or King's university or King's Residences or your close contact you will need to self-isolate.
 Please see the government guidance for contacts.
 See also: Coronavirus Contact Tracing Privacy Notice.

 For more information on the questions below and for additional guidance, please refer to the Suspected or Confirmed Case Detailed Guidance on SharePoint, which contains step-by-step, detailed instructions.